 Electricity: Electrical current is 230V, 50Hz and uses two-pinned plugs.
 Appliances from USA require a universal plug adaptor and transformer.

 Clothing: 1) Bring comfortable, casual clothing and good walking shoes.
 A warm sweater or jacket is a must for cool evenings.
 You'll need only comfortable and casual clothes for Aegean Cruise.
 2) Meteora Monastery Attire: Shorts, tank tops and sleeveless shirts are prohibited.
 Men have to wear pants.
 Women need to wear long skirt, dress or sarong to cover knees.
-Wrap skirts are available for visitors to borrow for free at the monastery entrance.

 Shopping: The most popular souvenirs are products of Greece including jewelry, organic and natural products such as olive oil, honey, and jams.